rednadp/wakeup/README.md

 ## Added things

 - Mainly fixed some issues
-  - Avoided to ask and loading the user location each screen it change
+  - Avoided asking and loading the user location for each screen (now it ask it globaly)
   - Change how errors are shown to the user
-- Changed the splas screen size
+- Changed the splash screen size

 # Version V2